-Projects in HaitiThe geology of Haiti is prospective for epithermal gold-silver, as well as copper-gold porphyry deposits, and consists of the preserved remnants of a Cretaceous island arc assemblage situated along the northern margin of the Caribbean Plate.
-This geologic environment hosts numerous gold and copper occurrences in Haiti, as well as the Pueblo Viejo deposit in the adjacent Dominican Republic.
-However, even though Haiti's mineral potential is similar to that found in the Dominican Republic, it has remained relatively underexplored.
+The geology of northern Haiti is prospective for epithermal and porphyry type mineral deposits, and consists of the preserved remnants of a Cretaceous island arc assemblage situated along the northern margin of the Caribbean Plate.
+This geologic environment hosts numerous gold, copper, copper-gold and copper-gold-silver occurrences and prospects in Haiti, as well as the Barrick-Goldcorp Pueblo Viejo gold mine in the adjacent Dominican Republic.
+Even though Haiti's geology and mineral potential is similar to that found in the Dominican Republic, it has remained relatively under-explored.